 The seed was planted at the conference and the continuous back and forth was nurturing that relationship and building trust.

 Then one day we realized we were both going after the same deal pretty hard and he suggested perhaps we go after it together.
 So we teamed up and put in an offer together.

 We didn’t get that deal, but the seed sprouted.

-Reed and I were looking for deals in Dallas together, but we were both looking at deals in other markets.
-Reed is more established than I am so he had relationships in several other markets and occasionally he’d ask me what I thought about those deals too.
+The investor I mentioned earlier and I were both looking in Dallas together, but we were both looking at deals in other markets.
+He is more established than I am so he had relationships in several other markets and occasionally he’d ask me what I thought about those deals too.

-Reed was looking in several markets and we were targeting smaller deals around 100 units.
+Together, we figured we could get a deal done that was about 60-70 units in size.
 Then, one day, he thought that perhaps all of us from all of the different markets should come together and go after one big deal.

-Instead of going after 70-100 unit deals with just two partners, 5 of us could go after 150-200 unit deals.
+Instead of going after a 70 unit deal with just two partners, 5 of us could go after 150-200 unit deals.

 We all jumped on a conference call, got to know each other a bit, and agreed to do it!